Cart

 Maintenance AccessUsually removed from the line for major serviceCenter body can often be serviced while ends remain installed

-RepairabilityLimited field repair compared to 3 piece designsDesigned for easier rebuilding and internal maintenance
+RepairabilityServiceable in many cases, but less convenient than 3 piece designsDesigned for easier rebuilding, cleaning, and internal maintenance

 Typical CostLower initial costHigher initial cost